It’s 2022 and the stock market is continuing its eye-popping ups and downs.

 Ever wonder where you sit on the average net worth by age spectrum?

 Simply put, Net Worth = Assets – Liabilities.
 If you need some assistance with calculating your total worth, an online calculator can be used to easily enter your assets and liabilities.

-This would mean that Jeff Bezos has approximately $200B worth of assets (including cash, investments, equity in property, value of vehicles, jewellery, etc.) after subtracting all the loans & bills that he owes.
+This would mean that Jeff Bezos has approximately $200B worth of assets (including cash, investments, equity in properties, the value of vehicles, jewelry, etc.) after paying all loans and bills.

 Average Net Worth by Age

 Unlike Jeff Bezos, being worth more than some small countries is not the reality for most of us.
 However, to plan your financial future and to set realistic goals, it can be a good idea to understand the average net worth of people in your age group.

 So let’s dive in!

 If you’re a student or just starting out in your career, don’t be alarmed if you end up with a negative net worth when you do the math above.
 After all, it’s pretty typical to have student loan debt, low-paying jobs, some credit card debt, and very little assets at this age.
 In fact, our net worth was negative well into our late 20s as a result of the debt accumulated from high tuition and living costs during our Master’s program.

 Use your 20s to start building your total worth.
 It’s important to understand how to build credit, how to start budgeting, how to pay off debt, and set-up online side hustles as an additional income stream before worrying about net worth.
 We started in our 20s and still managed to build a joint net worth of $2M in just under a decade.
 The earlier you start saving and investing, the higher your net worth in later years.